wwitzel3/generator-octant-plugin/README.md

 # generator-octant-plugin

-A [Yeoman](http://yeoman.io) generator for generating a Octant plugin using TypeScript and Webpack
+A [Yeoman](http://yeoman.io) generator for generating a Octant plugin using TypeScript and Webpack.
+Writing Octant plugins with TypeScript is currently experimental and requires building Octant from source using [TypeScript plugin branch](https://github.com/wwitzel3/octant/tree/plugin-grpc).

 ## Features